Image courtesy of Cong H on Pexels Image courtesy of Cong H on Pexels

 Show description

-"Amour" came to DunRoamin' on February 13, 2025 from Glassville, NB, where she had been found outside a home in very cold weather.
+Amour came to DunRoamin' on February 13, 2025 from Glassville, NB, where she had been found outside a home in very cold weather.
 No assistance in the form of food or shelter was available to her, so she came to us for help.
 She was born about February 14, 2023.

 Amour was very cold, very hungry, very skinny and had a large parasite burden.
 All these things were quickly rectified with a warm, soft bed, lots of warm, nutritious food and medication she required to ensure the parasites were soon gone and could not return.

-Amour was spayed, fully vaccinated, tested for FIV and FeLV and is now ready for a loving home and family.
+Amour was spayed, fully vaccinated, tested for FIV and FeLV and was soon ready for a loving home and family.
 She is a gorgeous little girl who is very affectionate and grateful for all she has been given so far.
-It is our hope to find her a warm and loving family with whom to spend the rest of her life.
+She initially was very standoffish and did not appear to like other cats, but now that she has lived with many others for many months, she has decided that they are okay - she even admits to enjoying them!

 Seymour